hsnlab/escape/escape/doc/source/index.rst

 The best choice of platform on wich ESCAPEv2 is recommended to install is the pre-build Mininet VM v2.1.0 (based on Ubuntu 14.04 LTS).
 However the install script also supports the standard Ubuntu flavours too (desktop and also server versions).
-Currently the Ubuntu 15.04 server is tested beside the Mininet VM.
+Currently the Ubuntu 15.10 server is tested beside the Mininet VM.

 .. important::

-    Due to the limitation of Mininet 2.1.0, only **3.19** or older Linux kernel versions are supported!
+    Due to the limitation of Mininet 2.1.0, newer Linux kernel versions **4.x.x** are not supported!

 The preferred way
 -----------------